 If the test results are promising, I will have PCBs built and launch a first series.

 See here for details.
-Please, send questions or orders through the Contact Form.
+Questions or orders may be sent via the Contact Form.